PERSONAL FINANCE | august 12, 2024

 Your home may represent a substantial portion of your assets.
 Of course, it’s also often where you live, which can make its disposition during divorce particularly challenging from an emotional perspective.
 Along with considering your emotional relationship to the home(s) and whether its ownership will still fit your budget, space requirement, and lifestyle needs as a soon‑to‑be single person, it’s important to understand your disposition options.

 • One spouse can “buy out” the other.
-A buyout typically requires one spouse to apply for a new mortgage in his or her name, borrowing enough to pay off the previous loan and pay the other spouse their share.
+A buyout typically requires one spouse to apply for a new mortgage in his or her name, borrowing enough to pay off the previous loan and paying the other spouse their share.

 • Transfer ownership.
 If the home is owned mortgage‑free and the other expenses are manageable for the spouse who prefers to keep it, the spouse who plans to move out may opt to hand over ownership.
 In this case, the spouse who is willing to relocate may be awarded a greater share of other assets to account for their portion of the home’s equity.

-Investment and Retirement Accounts
+Investment and retirement accounts

 Most states, however, employ a concept known as equitable distribution, by which all earnings, assets, and debt are divided between the parties in a way the court deems fair—but not necessarily equal.
 For instance, if one spouse has a high, steady income and a sizable 401(k) plan balance while the other spouse spent most of the marriage caring for the children and the household, the latter spouse may be awarded a higher percentage of assets.
 While not equal, a judge might consider this fair since the higher‑income spouse likely had access to a savings plan that the homemaker spouse did not and has income that might allow them to reliably rebuild that balance after the divorce.
 Alternatively, if the lower‑earning spouse is awarded alimony payments, the higher‑earning spouse may be awarded a greater share of the asset balances.